mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 hive> create database if not exists wiki;
 ```

-Now I can create the hive table for the sample data.
+Now I can create a hive table for the sample data.

 ```python